mbentley/docker-get-dtr-job-logs/README.md

   -e PASSWORD=password \
   -e JOB_TYPE=gc \
   -e JOB_LIMIT=10 \
-  -e JOB_INFO=false \
+  -e JOB_INFO_ONLY=false \
   -e DEBUG=false \
   mbentley/get-dtr-job-logs
 ```

 The following environment variables are required: `DTR_URL`, `USERNAME`, `PASSWORD`, `JOB_TYPE`.
 The job type (`JOB_TYPE`) can be looked up using the [list of available types from the DTR docs](https://docs.docker.com/datacenter/dtr/2.3/guides/admin/monitor-and-troubleshoot/troubleshoot-batch-jobs/#job-types).
 You may also use `any` to get logs from all jobs.

-If you wish to only have the high level job information returned, utilize `-e JOB_INFO=true`.
+If you wish to only have the high level job information returned, utilize `-e JOB_INFO_ONLY=true`.
 For example, to return the job info from the last job ran of any type:

 ```